Frequently Asked Questions

 Which programming languages support GraphQL servers?

-GraphQL servers are available for many languages, including Haskell, JavaScript, Perl, Python, Ruby, Java, C++, C#, Scala, Go, Erlang, PHP, and R. Popular frameworks include Graphene, GraphQL Ruby, PostGraphile, and Mercurius.
+GraphQL servers are available for multiple languages, including Haskell, JavaScript, Perl, Python, Ruby, Java, C++, C#, Scala, Go, Erlang, PHP, and R. Note: The maturity and ecosystem support may vary by language.

 What security and compliance certifications does Hygraph have?